-Primary goals of an assessment are to help church leaders gain greater clarity regarding issues that contribute to problems in ministry and personal life and to develop strategies for resolving those issues and moving toward a healthier future.
+Assessments are meant to help church leaders gain clarity regarding issues that contribute to problems in ministry and personal life, and to develop strategies for resolving those issues, moving toward a healthier future.

 The two-day assessment process offers adequate time to:

-- Carefully explore the joys and challenges of ministry to develop a deeper understanding of the nature and sources of both.
+- Explore the joys and challenges of ministry to gain a deeper understanding of the nature and sources of both.

-- Thoughtfully discuss important issues in personal and family life—and identify and affirm sources of support and joy.
-We also clarify sources of stress and explore helpful responses to this stress.
-For this reason, we strongly urge spouses of married leaders to join in this assessment.
+- Discuss sources of support and joy in personal and family life.
+We also clarify sources of stress.
+We strongly urge spouses of married leaders to join in this assessment.

-- Review medical concerns that diminish the quality of life and leadership.
+- Review medical issues that diminish quality of life and leadership.

-- Develop recommendations for addressing the concerns that led to the assessment and concerns that emerged or gained greater clarity through the course of the assessment.
+- Develop recommendations for addressing the concerns that led to the assessment or emerged throughout the course of the assessment.
 Together, we develop a plan for moving forward.

 Day One: 8:00 a.m. to 2:00 p.m.